-Reference in RSPO SCCS Indicators ToC Outcomes Definition Identity Preserved Mill D.1 A mill is deemed to be Identity Preserved (IP) if the FFB used by the mill are sourced from plantation/ estates that are certified against the RSPO Principles and Criteria (RSPO P&C), or against the Group Certification scheme.
-Improved risk management Certification for CPO mills is necessary to verify the volumes and sources of certified FFB entering the mill, the implementation of any processing controls (for example, if physical separation is used), and volume sales of RSPO certified products.
-If a mill process certified and uncertified FFB without physically separating them, then only Module E is applicable.
-Definition Mass Balance Mill E.1 Certification for CPO mills is necessary to verify the volumes of certified and uncertified FFB entering the mill and sales volume of RSPO certified products.
+Criteria Indicators ToC Outcomes 3.8 Supply Chain Requirements for Mills 3.8.1 Identity Preserved Module A mill is deemed to be Identity Preserved (IP) if the FFB processed by the mill are sourced from plantations/estates that are certified against the RSPO Principles and Criteria (RSPO P&C), or against the Group Certification scheme.
+Improved risk management • Certification for CPO mills is necessary to verify the volumes and sources of certified FFB entering the mill, the implementation of any processing controls (for example, if physical separation is used), and volume sales of RSPO certified products.
+If a mill processes certified and uncertified FFB without physically separating them, then only Mass Balance Module is applicable.
+3.8.2 Mass Balance Module A mill is deemed to be Mass Balance (MB) if the mill process FFB from both RSPO certified and uncertified plantations/estates.
 A mill may be taking delivery of FFB from uncertified growers, in addition to those from its own and 3rd party certified supply base.
 In that scenario, the mill can claim only the volume of oil palm products produced from processing of the certified FFB as MB.
-Improved risk management Explanation (Volume and product integrity) D.2 E.2 The estimated tonnage of CPO and PK products that could potentially be produced by the certified mill shall be recorded by the certification body (CB) in the public summary of the P&C certification report.
-For an independent mill, the estimated tonnage of CPO and PK products shall be recorded in the RSPO IT platform, supply chain certificate and public summary audit report.
+Improved risk management 3.8.3 The estimated tonnage of CPO and PK products that could potentially be produced by the certified mill shall be recorded by the certification body (CB) in the public summary of the P&C certification report.
 This figure represents the total volume of certified oil palm product (CPO and PK) that the certified mill is allowed to deliver in a year.
-The actual tonnage produced shall then be recorded in each subsequent annual surveillance report.
-Improved risk management
+The actual tonnage produced shall then Improved risk management

-Reference in RSPO SCCS Indicators ToC Outcomes Explanation (Volume and product integrity) D.2 E.2 (continued) The mill shall also meet all registration and reporting requirements for the appropriate supply chain through the RSPO supply chain managing organisation (RSPO IT platform).
-Improved risk management Documented procedures The site shall have written procedures and/or work instructions to ensure the implementation of all elements of the applicable supply chain model specified.
-This shall include at minimum the following: Improved risk management 5.3.1 D.3 E.3 Complete and up-to-date procedures covering the implementation of all the elements of the supply chain model requirements.
-Complete and up-to-date records and reports that demonstrate compliance with the supply chain model requirements (including training records).
-Identification of the role of the person having overall responsibility for and authority over the implementation of these requirements and compliance with all applicable requirements.
-This person shall be able to demonstrate awareness of the organisation's procedures for the implementation of this standard.
-The site shall have documented procedures for receiving and processing certified and non-certified FFBs.
-Internal Audit 5.3.2 The site shall have a written procedure to conduct annual internal audit to determine whether the organisation; Conforms to the requirements in the RSPO Supply Chain Certification Standard and the RSPO Market Communications and Claims Documents. effectively implements and maintains the standard requirements within its organisation.
-Improved risk management
+Criteria Indicators ToC Outcomes be recorded in each subsequent annual surveillance report.
+3.8 Supply Chain Requirements for Mills (Continue 3.8.4 The mill shall also meet all registration and reporting requirements for the appropriate supply chain through the RSPO IT platform.
+Improved risk management 3.8.5 Documented procedures Improved risk management • The mill shall have written procedures and/or work instructions or equivalent to ensure the implementation of all elements of the applicable supply chain model specified.
+This shall include at minimum the following: management a) Complete and up to date procedures covering the implementation of all elements of the supply chain model requirements. b) Complete and up to date records and reports that demonstrate compliance with the supply chain model requirements (including training records). c) Identification of the role of the person having overall responsibility for and authority over the implementation of these requirements and compliance with all applicable requirements.
+This person shall be able to demonstrate awareness of the mill's procedures for the implementation of this standard. d) The mill shall have documented procedures for receiving and processing certified and non-certified FFBs including ensuring no contamination in the IP mill.
+3.8.6 Internal Audit Improved risk management i) The mill shall have a written procedure to conduct an annual internal audit to determine whether the mill;